samir-gandhi/pingdocs-demo/ciam-passwordless/CIAMPasswordlessProtectRegistrationAuthenticationAccountRecoveryMainFlow/nodes/79qzr2aabs.md

-# PingOne Notifications - Configure email notification to send an email for new device added.
+# PingOne Notifications - string
+Configure email notification to send an email for new device added.
 ## Configuration
 ID:  79qzr2aabs